 It feels a little plasticky because the plastic end panels are quite large.
-This is a shame since much of the unit is metal.
+This is a shame since much of the unit is actually metal.
 Furthermore, the plastic end panels are painted and many machines show a lot of paint ware on these corners.

 In general, the SY77 is well assembled with no visible screws.